adolan527/daedalus/README.md

 ## Guide to Running
-1. Open the project directory
+1. Open daedalus/build"
-2. Create a directory/folder and put the .exe into said directory.
+2. Run "build.bat" for Windows and "build.sh" for Mac/Linux.
 3. Run the program

 The executable will create all of the necessary subdirectories and files when it initializes itself.